top of page

 Professor Sandra Eades AO

-University of Melbourne
+The University of Melbourne

 Professor Sandra Eades AO is a Noongar woman, with family from the Minang and Goreng mobs in south-west Western Australia, who has made pioneering contributions to the epidemiology of Aboriginal child health.
-Beginning as a GP, Professor Eades became the first Aboriginal medical doctor to be awarded a PhD, for her studies on the causal pathways and determinants of health among Aboriginal infants in the first year of life.
-Professor Eades has an exceptional track record as one of Australiaʼs most significant Indigenous health leaders, with senior roles including Dean of Curtin University Medical School, Chief Medical Advisor – First Nations for Australia's Heart Foundation, and a Board Director of the Burnet Institute.
+Beginning as a GP, Sandra became the first Aboriginal medical doctor to be awarded a PhD, for her studies on the causal pathways and determinants of health among Aboriginal infants in the first year of life.
+Sandra has an exceptional track record as one of Australiaʼs most significant Indigenous health leaders, with senior roles including Dean of Curtin University Medical School, Chief Medical Advisor – First Nations for Australia's Heart Foundation, and a Board Director of the Burnet Institute.

 Headshot Julian Elliott.png